+EMI courses

+for lecturers

-EMI courses for lecturers and professors Gerais (PUC-Minas).
+and professors

+rais (PUC-Minas).
 Since 2016, these courses have been a great experience for students and lecturers at UNIFACS, one of the largest private universities in the state of Bahia, and a member of the Laureate International Universities network since 2010.
-"Students must have at least a B2 level, in order to be eligible", explains Diana Faraon, International Office Coordinator at UNIFACS, who mentions the challenge of finding well-trained lecturers.
+"Students must have at least a B2 level, in order to be eligible", explains Diana Faraon, International Office Coordinator at UNI-FACS, who mentions the challenge of finding well-trained lecturers.
 UNIFACS' intention is to set up globalised classrooms in order to foster internationalisation at home and attract international students.

 Another way of catching the attention of foreign students was tested by the Federal University of Minas Gerais (UFMG), which welcomed some 35 students for a two-week course in Brazilian studies, taught completely in English, with free meals, accommodation and cultural activities.
+"When these students are warmly welcomed, they feel encouraged to spend a semester or a year with us, taking home a positive image of the university", points out International Relations Director Fábio Alves, who feels that events of this type help firm up the culture of internationalisation at UFMG.

+teaching.

-"When these students are warmly welcomed, they feel encouraged to spend a semester or a year with us, taking home a positive image of the university", points out International Relations Director Fábio Alves, who feels that events of this type help firm up the culture of internationalisation at UFMG. of I Alves, wo mup Introduced into the control on t FOSTERING INTERNATIONALISATION AT HOME - Step up language teaching. - Offer undergraduate and postgraduate classes in English. - Encourage lecturers to teach EMI courses. - Increase options of lectures and workshops in English. - Introduce programmes and activities focused on global topics. - Adapt institutional websites to international audiences. - Establish a welcoming environment and support foreign student integration. - Align learning expectations with internationally acknowledged skills and results. - Use technological resources in order to establish collaborative initiatives with foreign institutions. ^{} Redifining Internationalization at Home, 2015
+FOSTERING - Offer undergraduate and postgraduate classes in English. - Encourage lecturers to teach EMI courses. - Increase options of lectures and workshops in English. - Introduce programmes and activities focused on global topics. - Adapt institutional websites to international audiences. - Establish a welcoming environment and support foreign student integration. - Align learning expectations with internationally acknowledged skills and results. - Use technological resources in order to establish collaborative initiatives with foreign institutions.
+International Relations Advisor at the Federal together on joint projects", says Kamiensky.
+Courses taught in English also attract stu-University of the ABC Zone (UFABC), established in 2006, internationalisation at home is part of dents from outside Brazil, with positive impacts on the daily lives of students, professors, lec-UFABC's plan.
+This is clearly reflected in the Redifining Internationalization at Home, 2015 INTERNATIONALISATION AT HOME Step up language